SReichelt/slate2/doc/Notation.md

 This can be regarded as an extension of the traditional distinction between tokenization and parsing.

-Some layers may be combined when parsing, but several passes are definitely necessary due to data obtained from forward references.
+It is possible to combine layers for efficiency when parsing, except that the "expression identification" layer operates on the completed result of the previous layers.

 ## Tokenization

-Similarly to most programming languages, but unlike e.g. Lean, Slate 2 has a rigid token structure.
-However, most mathematical symbols are not individual tokens but form identifiers.
+Similarly to most programming languages, but unlike e.g. Lean, Slate 2 has a rigid token structure, although it should be noted that most mathematical symbols are not defined as dedicated tokens but as identifiers.
 The list of tokens is as follows.

 * Parenthesis characters, including many non-ASCII parentheses, vertical lines, and special quotation symbols.
 * Punctuation, limited to `.,;`.
 Note that a dot may be part of a number instead; see below.
 * The subscript and superscript separator characters `_` and `^`.
-* Keywords, which consist of the character `%` possibly followed by an unquoted identifier as defined below.
+* Keywords, which consist of the character `%` followed by an unquoted alphanumeric identifier as defined below.
 * Numbers, which can either start with an ASCII numeral or with a dot.
 A number starting with an ASCII numeral can contain ASCII alphanumeric characters or underscores, followed by an optional dot which can be followed by more ASCII alphanumeric characters as well as `+` or `-` if preceded by `e` or `E`.
-A number starting with a dot must have an ASCII numeral as its second character, and can only follow a non-dot punctuation character, an opening parenthesis, a number (but not immediately, and not if the number ends with a dot), or an unquoted identifier consisting of symbol characters (see below), possibly separated by whitespace.
+A number starting with a dot must have an ASCII numeral as its second character, and can only follow a non-dot punctuation character, an opening parenthesis, a number (but not immediately), an unquoted identifier consisting of symbol characters (see below), or a comment, all possibly separated by whitespace.
 Afterwards, the same rules apply as for the part of a number following a dot.
-  A number cannot immediately follow a single dot; either the dot is part of the number, or the token after the dot is regarded as an identifier.
+  A number cannot follow a single dot, even if separated by whitespace including comments.
+An alphanumerical character following a dot is regarded as the beginning of an unquoted identifier (see below), except in cases where the dot itself is the beginning of a number as described above.
 * String literals surrounded by single or double quotes.
 These literals may contain the same escape sequences as Rust, and any character except ASCII control characters (which includes line breaks).
   (The backtick character is reserved for future use.)